RevBayes Morphology Lab

 nano mk.Rev

-The scripts we will create today will end up being almost identical to the files mcmc_mk.Rev, mcmc_mkv.Rev, and mcmc_mkv_discretized.Rev (written by April M. Wright, Michael J. Landis, and Sebastian Höhna) from the Discrete morphology tutorial.
+The scripts we will create today will end up being very similar to the files mcmc_mk.Rev, mcmc_mkv.Rev, and mcmc_mkv_discretized.Rev (written by April M. Wright, Michael J. Landis, and Sebastian Höhna) from the Discrete morphology tutorial.

 Read the data file